Skip to main content

 Understanding the Therapeutic Options

-The specific tools used in are chosen for their unique properties and how they interact with the body’s systems.
+The specific tools used in hormonal optimization are chosen for their unique properties and how they interact with the body’s systems.
 Each component serves a distinct purpose in the collective effort to restore cognitive and physiological balance.

 • Testosterone Cypionate ∞ For women, this is prescribed in micro-doses.
 Its purpose is to restore testosterone to optimal physiological levels, which can enhance cognitive functions like focus and memory, along with improving mood, energy, and libido.